openebs/openebs/contribute/design/1.x/cli_tool/cli_proposal.md

 ```

 Some other commands could be :
-  -install                  => Install OpenEBS
+  - install                  => Install OpenEBS
-  -upgrade                  => Upgrade OpenEBS components
+  - upgrade                  => Upgrade OpenEBS components
-  -version                  => Print the OpenEBS version and associated images
+  - version                  => Print the OpenEBS version and associated images

-  -verify iSCSI service     => A required prerequisite of OpenEBS
+  - verify iSCSI service     => A required prerequisite of OpenEBS
-  -verify permissions       => Verify weather OpenEBS can be configured onto the cluster
+  - verify permissions       => Verify weather OpenEBS can be configured onto the cluster
-  -discover                 => list the possible deployment options to the user leveraging ndm
+  - discover                 => list the possible deployment options to the user leveraging ndm
-  -status                   => Print the readiness of various components, verify prerequisites are met to run Openebs pools and volumes.
+  - status                   => Print the readiness of various components, verify prerequisites are met to run Openebs pools and volumes.
-  -<resource-name> describe => gives info about the resource configuration
+  - <resource-name> describe => gives info about the resource configuration

-  -create                   => Create OpenEBS resources ( like cStor Pools, Storage Classes)
+  - create                   => Create OpenEBS resources ( like cStor Pools, Storage Classes)
-  -launch                   => Launch OpenEBS resources
+  - launch                   => Launch OpenEBS resources
-  -edit_config              => Edit configuration (i.e configure limits of related pods)
+  - edit_config              => Edit configuration (i.e configure limits of related pods)
-  -list_config              => lists the configuration of the stack
+  - list_config              => lists the configuration of the stack

   -delete                   => Delete OpenEBS resources

--for each of these commands we could have simple flags like: --help, --version,
+- for each of these commands we could have simple flags like: --help, --version,
 --verbose, --log level, --trace

 - it should allow a yaml file to be injected which specifies the users deployment.